 Loop hikes are currently not possible.
 There used to be four bridges across Vine Brook.
 In 2013, one bridge was washed away.
 Nearby is a newer, sturdier bridge.
 Also, the westernmost bridge, set low over the brook, was submerged before being washed away around 2019.
 The trails north of the northernmost bridge have been reclaimed by nature.
 They may be reestablished with a concerted effort.

 There are many side trails to local businesses, indicating frequent use of the main trails on both sides of Vine Brook.
 Please be respectful of these neighbors so the entire trail system may continue to be used by employees and visitors.

-The central section, on the western side of the brook, travels at the base and along the ridge of an esker, one of many in Westford.
+Your only dry option is to keep to the left of Vine Brook.
+It is worth a look at the site of the phantom bridge.The central section, on the right bank of the brook, travels at the base and along the ridge of an esker, one of many in Westford.
 Eskers are the remains of streams that ran beneath glaciers.
-When the ice finally retreats, sand and gravel is left as winding ridges, usually 10-30 feet tall.
+When the ice finally retreated, sand and gravel was left as winding ridges, usually 10-30 feet tall.
 The high point of this esker is indeed 30 feet above Vine Brook.
 Due to their nature, any rocks you find are likely to be rounded, even on the ridge.